FROM DARKNESS INTO LIGHT

 How To Order ACUITOL®

-Please note: As a one time introductory offer IMMUNOCORP® will discount the price by 50% per bottle to $44.97.
+As a one time introductory offer IMMUNOCORP® will discount the price by 50% per bottle to $44.97, when you use savings code TAKEFIFTY at checkout.
 This one time price is limited to 9 bottles.
-Discounted orders include free shipping ($8.95 value) if you order more than one bottle.
+Order 2 bottles or more and get free shipping ($8.95 value).

-100% GUARANTEED!
 All IMMUNOCORP® orders come with a 100% money back guarantee.
 No questions asked.
 If you are unsatisfied with any of the products you purchased from IMMUNOCORP®, please return the unused portion for a full refund.
+Returns

 DR. Lee's TCM Proprietary Formula Ingredients